Concarneau, Finistere tourism & sightseeing

 In the town you can also walk along the sea front, the fishing port and the pleasure port, then if you would like to learn more about the life beneath the waves you can visit the Marinarium, a chance to discover the surprisingly diverse range of life forms that occupy the sea and coastline of Brittany.

 If possible, visit Concarneau during the last but one Sunday in August, when a colourful festival - the Festival of the Blue Nets - takes place.

-There are also a couple of small beaches at Concarneau itself, and several others on the coast within easy reach.
-The Plage des Dames and the Plage des Sables Blancs (with lifeguards in summer) are two popular beaches close to hand.
+There are a couple of small beaches in Concarneau itself, and several others on the coast within easy reach.
+The Plage des Dames and the Plage des Sables Blancs (with lifeguards in summer) are two beaches close to hand.
 If you follow the coast path from the Plage des Sables Blancs towards l'Anse-Saint-Jean you will also find quieter beaches.

 The Chateau de Keriolet, on the hill above the Ville Close, is interesting to visit.
 The castle mostly dates from the 19th century, when it was designed and furnished by a Russian princess who married a French Count.

 After stolling along the promenade along the corniche if you are feeling energetic there are several marked footpaths around Concarneau that will enable you to enjoy the surrounding region and coastline.
 Among others, the walk that passes through Kerlean to the Kerandon Valley is recommended, while the short walk called Le Rouz has lovely views across the town and harbour.

 The town is a departure point for ferries to the nearby Glenan islands.